Edward Dando: Biography

-Oysters were cheap in the 1820s and 1830s and a basic food source for the poor, who purchased them from oyster stalls or wheelbarrows; in The Pickwick Papers (1836), Dickens has the character Sam Weller relate that "poverty and oysters always seem to go together", continuing "the poorer a place is, the greater call there seems to be for oysters.
+Oysters were cheap in the 1820s and 1830s and a basic food source for the poor, who bought them from oyster stalls or wheelbarrows; in The Pickwick Papers (1836), Dickens has the character Sam Weller relate that "poverty and oysters always seem to go together", continuing "the poorer a place is, the greater call there seems to be for oysters.
 Look here, sir; here's a oyster-stall to every half-dozen houses.
 The street's lined vith 'em.
 Blessed if I don't think that ven a man's wery poor, he rushes out of his lodgings, and eats oysters in reg'lar desperation".
-In the 1830s oysters cost between 1d each and sometimes three for a penny.
+In the 1830s oysters could be bought three for a penny, or for up to 1d each.
 By 1840 Londoners ate 496 million oysters a year—a quarter of which were sold by street sellers.

-News of his next arrest and court appearance—in August 1830—was published in The Times, and followed Dando eating 11 dozen (132) large oysters, a half-quartern loaf and 11 pats of butter without being able to pay for it.
+News of his next arrest and court appearance—in August 1830—was published in The Times, and followed Dando's eating eleven dozen (132) large oysters, a half-quartern loaf and eleven pats of butter without being able to pay for them.
 His defence was that he was hungry after his release from Guildford prison that day: "I am here at your mercy, and prepared to undergo the punishment that awaits me, whatever it may be; but I again say, that I must satisfy my hunger."
 The magistrate did not impose a sentence on Dando and allowed him to leave.
 Outside the court, the owner of the oyster stall threw a bucket of water over him and beat him with his cane, "to the infinite amusement of a throng of persons who had assembled outside and who were aware of the prisoner's transgressions", according to The Times.

 Dando remained out of prison until mid-September, when he was again arrested for eating oysters without being able to pay for them.
 The owner of the oyster shop in Vigo Street, Piccadilly, was suspicious after Dando consumed two dozen oysters.
 She challenged him to pay and handed him over to the police when he admitted he could not.
 Dando was again sent to the house of correction.